fureys52-oss/Anki-Creator-v2.0.0/README.md

 Download: Get the installer from the official source: https://github.com/UB-Mannheim/tesseract/wiki.

 Install: Run the installer.
 CRITICAL: During installation, ensure you select the languages you need (at a minimum, "English" and "OSD").
+When you install tesseract, please install it specifically to this file location.
+This is already the default, but it is key: C:\Program Files\Tesseract-OCR\tesseract.exe

 Step 2: Download and Set Up the Project Files - Click the <>Code button in the top right, then click "Download ZIP"